alanfortlink/animatedbg.nvim/README.md

 })
 ```

+### Share your animations.

+If you build any animations and would like to share them, there's a [discussion page](https://github.com/alanfortlink/animatedbg.nvim/discussions/1) that you can use.

 ### Known Issues

 - The "canvas" will be the width of your window but the size of your buf.
 Make sure you have enough lines in order to see the animations :)